andres-escudero/kindle_to_csv_anki/README.md

 </br>
 Field 4: Translation of entire sentence.
 DeepL is really good at this.
 Now you have a more nuanced translation to use if you want to update the individual translation as well.

 Be sure to allow HTML in fields when you're importing.
+Also be sure to use '\t' as the delimiter.